daos-stack/daos/doc/admin/architecture.md

 application process.

-A pool stores many different sorts of persistent metadata, such as the pool map, authentication and authorization information, user attributes, properties and rebuild logs.
+A pool stores many different sorts of persistent metadata, such as the pool map, authentication, and authorization information, user attributes, properties, and rebuild logs.
 Such metadata are critical and require the highest level of resiliency.
-Therefore, the pool metadata are replicated on a few nodes from distinct high-level fault domains.
+Therefore, the pool metadata are replicated on a few nodes from distinct, high-level fault domains.
 For very large configurations with hundreds of thousands of storage nodes, only a very small fraction of those nodes (in the order of tens) run the pool metadata service.
-With a limited number of storage nodes, DAOS can afford to rely on a consensus algorithm to reach agreement and to guarantee consistency in the presence of faults and to avoid split-brain syndrome.
+With a limited number of storage nodes, DAOS can afford to rely on a consensus algorithm to reach an agreement and to guarantee consistency in the presence of faults and to avoid split-brain syndrome.

 ### DAOS Container

 A container represents an object address space inside a pool and is identified by a UUID.
-Applications (i.e. directly or via I/O middleware, domain-specific data format, big data or AI frameworks) store all related datasets into a container which is the unit of storage management for the user.
+Applications (i.e., directly or via I/O middleware, domain-specific data format, big data or AI frameworks) store all related datasets into a container which is the unit of storage management for the user.

-Likewise to pools, containers can store user attributes and a set of properties must be passed at container creation time to configure different features like checksums.
+Like pools, containers can store user attributes and a set of properties must be passed at container creation time to configure different features like checksums.

 Objects in a container are identified by a unique 128-bit object address and may have different schemas for data distribution and redundancy over targets.
-Dynamic or static striping, replication or erasure code are some parameters required to define the object schema.
+Dynamic or static striping, replication, or erasure code are some parameters required to define the object schema.
 The object class defines common schema attributes for a set of objects.
 Each object class is assigned a unique identifier and is associated with a given schema at